prevention of mould and other damage in archives and libraries

 1. Analysis

 Successful prevention begins with an analysis of the status quo.
 Our experts evaluate existing safety measures and risk factors as well as internal processes such as organisational safety.
 Only by taking a holistic view and understanding how various elements are interconnected can we gauge the actual risk and offer an assessment.
-Our findings and recommendations on risk reduction are then documented in an expert report.
+We then document our findings and recommendations on risk reduction in an expert report.

 2. Emergency response plan

-Clear guidelines and a well-stocked emergency kit are the prerequisites to having the right strategy and necessary tools at hand, no matter what the situation.
-Developing and introducing an emergency strategy takes time and costs money.
-Nevertheless – when compared with the consequences of water, fire or mould damage – the investment is well worth the additional expense.
+Clear guidelines and a well-stocked emergency kit are essential so that you know how to act and have all the necessary tools at hand, no matter what the situation.
+Developing and introducing an emergency response plan takes time and costs money.
+Nevertheless – when compared with the consequences of water, fire or mould damage – it’s a worthwhile investment.

 3. Emergency equipment